johnkmedeiros/task-manager-api/README.md

 # Task Manager API

 A simple RESTful API for managing tasks, built with Laravel.
+The architecture follows these key components:

+- **Controllers**: Handle HTTP requests, interact with services, and return responses.
+- **Request Validators**: Validate incoming data to ensure it meets the required rules.
+- **DTOs (Data Transfer Objects)**: Transfer data between layers, minimizing exposure to internal models.
+- **Services**: Contain business logic and interact with models or external systems.
+- **Resources**: Format and structure data into the final JSON response.

 ## Features